×

 When we asked expats and global nomads about the quality of medical care in Chile, they replied:

 "The main problem with Chile, is that it has followed the USA example, as a neo-liberal policy brought in by Pinochet/Friedman of "privatising" most State activities, including Health Care, Social Services, Pensions, Water management, Education, etc, etc. SO.........the owners of these businesses are more interested in making profits, at the "poor man's" expense, and the State does little to stop this.
 So there is great social inequality in Chile, with the "ruling elite" naturally wanting to maintain their advantage.
 As in UK, with national schooling, NHS, State Social support, etc, the State provides good standards as "safety nets" for the mass population.
 The Skandinavian countries offer even better examples of State social responsibility, but of course their tax regimes to support this are even higher than in the UK.
-In Chile, whilst the economy could afford higher taxing (private and corporate taxes) to support widespread social improvements, there is not the WILL by the "Old Guard", who wish to retain their exclusivity," wrote one expat living in Santiago.
+In Chile, whilst the economy could afford higher taxing (private and corporate taxes) to support widespread social improvements, there is not the WILL by the "Old Guard", who wish to retain their exclusivity," replied one expat when asked about moving to Santiago.

 About the Author

-Betsy Burlingame is one of the founders of Digital Nomad Exchange and the Founder and President of Expat Exchange.
+Betsy Burlingame Betsy Burlingame is one of the founders of Digital Nomad Exchange and the Founder and President of Expat Exchange.
 She launched Expat Exchange in 1997 as her Master's thesis project at NYU.
 Prior to Expat Exchange and Digital Nomad Exchange, Betsy worked at AT&T in International and Mass Market Marketing.
 She graduated from Ohio Wesleyan University with a BA in International Business and German.

 Some of Betsy's articles include 12 Best Places to Live in Portugal, 7 Best Places to Live in Panama and 12 Things to Know Before Moving to the Dominican Republic.
 Betsy loves to travel and spend time with her family.
 Connect with Betsy on LinkedIn.